 If all of us do our little bit, we can significantly relieve the financial burden on shelters as well as help out with our time.
 So if you think you can help in some way, do get in touch with your shelter and put your hand up.
 You won’t regret it.

-The lady who runs the local shelter in my town has placed donation tins at the local veterinarian, a handful of shops and the local cafe, these help generate additional income for her.
+The lady who runs the local shelter in my town has placed donation tins at the local veterinarian, a handful of shops and the local cafe, which help generate additional income for her.
 If you run a business, consider this option.